1.0 Introduction

 NOTE

-You cannot select the lowest-level node from the centre in the hierarchy to drill down further.
+You cannot select the lowest-level node from the center in the hierarchy to drill down further.

-The External connection cannot be selected, as it does not have any onboarded services or resources.
+The External connection details will not be displayed, as it does not support services or resources.

 Green segments represent PQC safe (ready) resources or services.